idamacyber/Cybersecurity-Lab-Portfolio/Azure-Sentinel-SIEM/index.md

 🔗 [Google Slides ](https://docs.google.com/presentation/d/1Tu700oaqtEwhLhNY-c4kyfmKmd3Na4aknultw_nIO7A/edit?usp=sharing)

 ## Summary
-This project demonstrates the deployment and configuration of a cloud-base SIEM solution using Microsoft Semtinel in Microsoft Azure.
+This project demonstrates the deployment and configuration of a cloud-base SIEM solution using Microsoft Sentinel in Microsoft Azure.